CloudSnorkel/cdk-github-runners/API.md

 - *Implemented By:* <a href="#@cloudsnorkel/cdk-github-runners.AmiBuilder">AmiBuilder</a>, <a href="#@cloudsnorkel/cdk-github-runners.CodeBuildImageBuilder">CodeBuildImageBuilder</a>, <a href="#@cloudsnorkel/cdk-github-runners.ContainerImageBuilder">ContainerImageBuilder</a>, <a href="#@cloudsnorkel/cdk-github-runners.RunnerImageBuilder">RunnerImageBuilder</a>, <a href="#@cloudsnorkel/cdk-github-runners.IRunnerImageBuilder">IRunnerImageBuilder</a>

-Interface for constructs that build an image that can be used in {@link IRunnerProvider}.
+Interface for constructs that build an image that can be used in {@link IRunnerProvider }.

 An image can be a Docker image or AMI.